ELECTION PROCESS 2018

 Councillors are elected for a two year term.
 Each year, the Principal will issue a notice of election and call for nominations.
-Click for the 2017 notice.
-This year, three parent representative positions and one DET employee representative position fall vacant.
+Click for the Council election notification 2018_19.
+This year, two parent representative positions and three DET employee representative position fall vacant.
 Listed below is information to address questions parents may have about what is involved in being on Council.
 Interested parents may also like to contact the Principal, Sue Peddlesden to discuss the opportunity.

-Elected Councillors would commence their duties at the next Council meeting held on 20th March 2017.
+Elected Councillors would commence their duties at the next Council meeting held on 19th March 2018.
 Council meets a minimum of eight times per year and currently meetings are held at 7.00pm on a Monday night.
-Future dates can be located on the College website.
 Being on Council is a great opportunity to contribute to development of the College and its policies.